-The following environment variables are recognized by PCP (these definitions are also available on the PCPIntro(1) man page):
+The following environment variables are recognized by PCP (these definitions are also available on the PCPIntro(1) reference page):

-PCP\COUNTER\WRAP
+PCP COUNTER WRAP

 Many of the performance metrics exported from PCP agents expect that counters increase monotonically.
 Under some circumstances, one value of a metric may be smaller than the previously fetched value.
 This can happen when a counter of finite precision overflows, when the PCP agent has been reset or restarted, or when the PCP agent exports values from an underlying instrumentation that is subject to asynchronous discontinuity.

-If set, the PCP\COUNTER\WRAP environment variable indicates that all such cases of a decreasing counter should be treated as a counter overflow; and hence the values are assumed to have wrapped once in the interval between consecutive samples.
-Counter wrapping was the default in versions before the PCP release 1.3.
+If set, the environment variable PCP\COUNTER\WRAP indicates that all such cases of a decreasing counter should be treated as a counter overflow; and hence and hence the values are assumed to have wrapped once in the interval between consecutive samples.
+Counter wrapping was the default in versions before the PCP 1.3 release.

-PCP\LICENSE\NOWARNING
+PCP LICENSE NOWARNING

 Many of the PMAPI client programs require that a valid software license be present on the host on which the client is running (the license is node-locked).
-In the case that such a valid license is present, but is due to expire within the next 30 days, a message or pop-up notifier appears informing the user of this condition.
+In the case that such a valid license is present, but is due to expire within the next 30 days, a message or popup notifier appears informing the user of this condition.
 These warnings can be disabled by setting this variable in the environment.

-PCP\STDERR
+PCP\LOGDIR